This tutorial covers the main processing stages related to multispectral data processing in Metashape Professional edition starting form 1.7.x.

 Input reflectance (albedo) values of the calibration panel for the bands

 If reflectance calibration was loaded from CSV file or calibration database on the previous step, you can proceed to step 4.
 After the panels are located, the reflectance values corresponding to each band should be input according to the panel certificate.
-It can be done manually in Calibrate Reflectance dialog or using Select Panel... button as described in the Appendix B of this instruction.
+It can be done manually in Calibrate Reflectance dialog or using Select Panel... button as described in the Appendix B. Reflectance panel database of this instruction.

 Run reflectance calibration